rennsport/hospital-readmission-predictors/SUBMISSION.md

 ## Modeling Approach

-The target variable, **readmittance**, was encoded as a categorical feature with three levels: *within 30 days*, *beyond 30 days*, and *none*.
-Given the mix of numerical and categorical variables and the likelihood of nonlinear interactions, three models were selected: **logistic regression**, **random forest**, and **gradient boosting (XGBoost)**.
+The target variable, readmittance, was encoded as a categorical feature with three levels: *within 30 days*, *beyond 30 days*, and *none*.
+Given the mix of numerical and categorical variables, I selected three models:  logistic regression, random forest, and gradient boosting (XGBoost).
 Logistic regression provides a transparent baseline for understanding feature effects; random forest captures nonlinearities and interactions with minimal tuning; and XGBoost usually offers the best balance of flexibility and performances.

 ### Feature Engineering